JakobBergG/Dataproject_GBM/README.md

   <img src="readme_images/progression_ANOUK_f0.png" width=50% />
   </p>

 The green curve is a rough estimate of the dice metric.
+The blue and red curve are the loos on respectively the training and validation set.
 To interpret the progression curve, see under the chapter Model Training at the page: https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1